THoeken/powermatcher/about.md

 # Commercial use #
 Companies can only use the PowerMatcher trademark (in any publication) if they are a member of the Flexiblepower alliance network ([FAN](http://www.flexiblepower.org/)).
 More information on FAN memberships can be found on [http://www.flexiblepower.org/](http://www.flexiblepower.org/join/).

-Small companies (max 5 people) or (max EURO 150 000 turnover) are excepted form being a FAN member and can use the PowerMatcher trademakr/logo without costs.
+Small companies (max 5 people) or (max EURO 150 000 turnover) are excepted form being a FAN member and can use the PowerMatcher trademakr/logo without costs, this is only valid if the solution is 100% open source.

 ## Contact ##